 Regular weigh-ins work to keep you on track with your weight management goals.

 Stick to your exercise habits and don't fear missing a workout or two.
 Getting your workout or exercise completed, especially during buys periods is a win.
 If you can complete a short workout - whatever you can do - consider it a success.
 A walk, a short run, a quick yoga routine, calisthenics, some stretching.
-If you exercise regularly use the Holiday weeks as a down (low volume) period to allow your body to recover. from the harder training cycles.
+If you exercise regularly, use the Holiday weeks as a down (low volume) period to allow your body to recover from recent training.

 Final Thoughts

 It's Thanksgiving, so enjoy the pie!
+Taking a little action now can make a big difference to one's health by year end, and even beyond.
 For most people, improving health is about finding motivation and prioritising self-care with an ultimate goal of taking action.
 If you want to take effective and targeted steps that fit into your unique lifestyle, The Whole Health Practice is here to help.

 Whether your interest is healthspan and longevity, to beat chronic illness or to enhance your mental health and well-being, our consultations and programs deliver results that are tailored to your needs.